andreasdr/minitscript/README.md

 ...
 ```

+By default, variables are read from current (variable) context.
+The default context is the global context.
-Global variables can always be accessed by using the "$$." or "$GLOBAL." accessor.
+Functions and callables have their own contexts.
+In this case global variables must be accessed by using the "$$." or "$GLOBAL." accessor.
-By default variables are read from current context and if they have not been found from root context.
-So to be sure to use a global variable in function scope, just use the "$$." or "$GLOBAL." accessor.
 ```
 ...
 # function to test global variable access